joaomdmoura/keeper/README.md

 Flexible and out of the box authentication solution for Phoenix ~ Devise like

+## Disclaimer
+**Keeper** is under heavy development and is still on it's first RC, you are more then welcome to contribute, but I'd definitely not recommend using it right now.

 ## Installation

   1. Add `keeper` to your list of dependencies in `mix.exs`: